ithiria894/crypto_arbitrage/README.md

 This project was inspired by the observation of price discrepancies for cryptocurrencies across different exchanges.
 These price differences create arbitrage opportunities - the ability to profit by simultaneously buying an asset on one exchange where the price is lower and selling it on another exchange where the price is higher.

-Having more capital allows traders to:
-- Take advantage of larger arbitrage opportunities
-- Offset fixed costs like fees more effectively
-- Generate meaningful returns even from smaller price differences
-- Have more flexibility in position sizing

 ![Trump Arbitrage Example](trump.png)
 For example:
 - Exchange A might list TRUMPUSDT at $16